ritza-co/CodeCapsules/CodeCapsulesvHeroku.md

 # The Easiest Serverless Platform?
 Digital Oceans vs Heroku vs CodeCapsules - You Decide

 Producing a web application which the entire world can use is complicated.
 You must setup a physical server, choose the operating system, configure the server, and monitor the server.
-We will be taking a look at three serverless platforms, [CodeCapsules](https://codecapsules.io/), [Digital Oceans](https://www.digitalocean.com/products/app-platform/), and [Heroku](https://www.heroku.com/), which perform all the above for you at a fraction of the time.
+We will be taking a look at three serverless platforms, [Code Capsules](https://codecapsules.io/), [Digital Oceans](https://www.digitalocean.com/products/app-platform/), and [Heroku](https://www.heroku.com/), which perform all the above for you at a fraction of the time.
 They even accept code from GitHub - the moment you push your code to your repositories' main branch on GitHub, the changes will be visible on your domain.

 This guide will help you decide which platform will get your code to production (a website) the quickest.
 We will see which is easier to set up by creating a simple "Hello, world!" application in Python using Flask, and publishing it on CodeCapsules, Heroku and Digital Oceans.

 ## Prerequisites

 To follow this tutorial, you must have general programming knowledge and know how to use GitHub.
-This means you can send code from a local repository to a remote repository on GitHub.
+This means you can send code from a local repository to a remote repository.
 You must also have:
   - [Python](https://www.python.org/downloads/) version 3.5 or above installed.
   - A [GitHub account](https://github.com/) and [Git](
     https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed.